Valmet Paper Machines - Infinite Variance

 Achieved Result with Modularization

 Over the following years, the journey continued with modularization of the other seven sections of the paper machine, with comparable achievements.
-The increased repetition, reuse and reduced need for order engineering has enabled:
+The increased repetition, reuse, and reduced need for order engineering have enabled:

 - Reduced lead time and cost for the engineering work.